-The Latest: Florida city to remove Confederate memorial
+The Latest: Michigan mayor resigns after racial remark

 The union has been mostly silent about Floyd’s death since issuing a statement soon after he died on May 25 after a police officer kneeled on his neck for nearly eight minutes.
 Kroll said Tuesday on “CBS This Morning” he thinks union members are being scapegoated for incompetent department leadership.

 Kroll says the union has been denied its right to review officer body-camera video.
 Union director Rich Walker says “any human being” watching the video knows Floyd’s arrest “should not have ended the way it did.”
-But Walker questioned statements that Floyd didn’t resist officers because the union hasn’t seen footage of the minutes leading up to what the bystander video showed.
+But Walker questioned statements that Floyd didn’t resist officers because the union hasn’t seen footage of the minutes leading up to the bystander video showed.

 Police chief Medaria Arradondo said after Floyd’s death that he’s pausing contract negotiations with the union to consider major changes.
 Anna Hedberg, another union director, says the union had been having “great conversations” with city leaders and Arradondo before Floyd’s death.